jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

                      </login-module>
                  </authentication>
              </security-domain>

+2. A security-domain reference is added to /webapp/WEB-INF/jboss-web.xml -war packaging-, you can use jboss-ejb.xml for jar packaging
+3. The security domain will use users.properties and roles.properties files to verify users and roles, the files added to WEB-INF/classes directory of your web application
+4. Security annotations added to the EJB declaration
+5. Please note the allowed user role in the annotation -`@RolesAllowed`- is the same as the role defined in roles.properties file

 For more information, refer to the  <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> and find Security --> EJB3 Security.